• Skip to primary navigation

 4. Money spent on food goes directly to the farmer, thereby cutting out the middleman.

 Farro and other ingredients mixed with a wooden spoon in a glass bowl.6.
-Sustainable agriculture supports healthy populations of pollinators, such as bees, by not relying on herbicides or pesticides for pest management.
-Bees are in sharp decline, something we all need to be concerned about because they are an indicator species; an indicator of the overall health of our environment.
+Sustainable agriculture supports populations of pollinators, such as bees, by not relying on herbicides or pesticides for pest management.
+Bees are in sharp decline, something we all need to be concerned about because they are an indicator species; an indicator of the overall state of our environment.
 Bees are also responsible for one out of every three bites we eat.
 We know pesticides are a major factor in their decline.
 At Prairie Bottom Farm, weeds are hand-pulled and they use organic methods for pest control, when necessary.
 No chemical herbicides or pesticides are used.

 7. In our industrialized agriculture system, plants are chosen and bred for their ability to withstand heavy handling and farm equipment.
 This is not the focus of small family farms as harvesting is not mechanized.
 GMO-free, these farms support seed preservation and heirloom variety plants.
-This fosters genetic diversity which produces healthy, robust plants.
+This fosters genetic diversity which produces strong, robust plants.

 Asparagus and Peas in a sauté pan.